BarnabasAsha/patientor-backend/readme.md

-## A express app built with typescript
+## An express app built with typescript